LuckeyOfficial/LUCKEY/Type-Protocol/README.md

 :-------------------------------:|:-------------------------------:
 ![](static/img/top1_fl.png)      | ![](static/img/top3_fl.png)

-The results demonstrate that the KeyPredictorPro project has successfully achieved intelligent prediction and recommendation of products that users may find interesting.
+The results demonstrate that the Type Protocol project has successfully achieved intelligent prediction and recommendation of products that users may find interesting.
 By incorporating federated learning, the project effectively safeguards user privacy.
 This innovation combines advanced machine learning techniques with privacy protection mechanisms, ensuring both the security of user data and personalized recommendations.
 The project showcases how valuable product recommendations can be provided to users without compromising privacy.

 ## Directory Structure
 ```
-The KeyPredictorPro directory structure is as follows:
+The Type Protocol directory structure is as follows:
 .
 ├── data                                          # Datasets and sample data
 │   └── GoogleNews-vectors-negative300.bin        # Google News pre-trained word vectors